 The four most popular terpenes at Revolutionary Clinics are:

 Humulene has an earthy, spicy aroma that smells a lot like the hops used to brew beer.
 In sharp contrast to the stoner stigma of cannabis causing the munchies, Humulene is a proven appetite suppressant.
 It’s also an anti-inflammatory which makes it a great option for coping with chronic pain.
 The aroma also has hints of sage and ginger for a soothing effect.
-If this sounds like a solution to some of your challenges, look for strains like.

 Beta Caryophyllene has the same hoppy aroma as Humulene but with heavier notes of black pepper.
 Some describe this terpene as “pungent or peppery” which is a testament to its intensity.
 People who are dealing with intense pain appreciate the strong, yet comforting aroma.
 Caryophyllene is also naturally found in cinnamon, oregano, basil, hops and rosemary which will give you an idea of what it smells like.